FunTimeCoding/virtual-box-tools/README.md

 ## Development

-This section explains commands to help the development of this project.
+This section explains how to improve the project.

 Configure Git on Windows before cloning.
 This avoids problems with Vagrant and VirtualBox.